holdenlee/blog/posts/society/whistling_vivaldi.md

 From *In the Name of Identity: Violence and the Need to Belong*, Amin Maalouf argues that people can commit crimes in the name of an identity under siege, that they would never do for themselves.

 > People often see themselves in terms of whichever one of their allegiances is most under attack.
-And sometimes, when a person doesn't have the strenght to defent that allegiance, he hides it... [until] it invades the person's whole identity.
+And sometimes, when a person doesn't have the strength to defend that allegiance, he hides it... [until] it invades the person's whole identity.

 When we are threatened is when we are most aware of being a particular kind of person.[^f1] We are not as aware of positive identity contingencies.